Old Analogue Reception

 Legacy Questions related to the interference caused at the signal reception.

-This section is not relevant to any forms of interference even with analogue redistribution as the cause of the interference are more than one analogue signal being received through the aerial.
+This section is irrelevant to any forms of interference, even with analogue redistribution, as the cause of the interference is more than one analogue signal being received through the aerial.
 We have included for posterity.

 Q. What was Ghosting?